weng271190436/kubefleet-website/content/en/docs/troubleshooting/PlacementScheduled.md

   ...
 ```

-The `ClusterResourcePlacementScheduled` condition is set to `false`, the goal is to select two clusters with the label `env:prod`, but only one member cluster possesses the correct label as specified in `clusterAffinity`.
+The `Scheduled` condition is set to `False`; the goal is to select two clusters with the label `env:prod`, but only one member cluster possesses the correct label as specified in `clusterAffinity`.

-We can also take a look at the `ClusterSchedulingPolicySnapshot` status to figure out why the scheduler could not schedule the resource for the placement policy specified.
-To learn how to get the latest `ClusterSchedulingPolicySnapshot`, see [How can I find and verify the latest ClusterSchedulingPolicySnapshot for a ClusterResourcePlacement deployment?](ClusterResourcePlacement#how-can-i-find-and-verify-the-latest-clusterschedulingpolicysnapshot-for-a-clusterresourceplacement) to learn how to get the latest `ClusterSchedulingPolicySnapshot`.
+You can inspect the scheduling policy snapshot to understand why clusters were (not) selected:
+- For ClusterResourcePlacement: use `ClusterSchedulingPolicySnapshot` (see guidance in the main TSG).
+- For ResourcePlacement: use `SchedulingPolicySnapshot`.

 The corresponding `ClusterSchedulingPolicySnapshot` spec and status gives us even more information on why scheduling failed.